History of Bukhara

-The history of Bukhara stretches back for millennia.
-The origin of its inhabitants goes back to the period of Aryan immigration into the region.
-The city itself, currently the capital of the Bukhara Region (viloyat) of Uzbekistan, is about two and a half thousand years old.
-Located on the Silk Road, the city has long been a centre of trade, scholarship, culture, and religion.
+The history of Bukhara goes back thousands of years, beginning with Aryan settlement in the region.
+The city of Bukhara, now the capital of the Bukhara Region (viloyat) of Uzbekistan, is located on the Silk Road and has long been a centre of trade, scholarship, culture, and religion.
 During the Golden age of Islam, under the rule of Samanids, Bukhara became the intellectual centre of the Islamic world.
 In medieval times, Bukhara served as the capital of the Khanate of Bukhara and was the birthplace of Imam Bukhari.

 UNESCO has listed the historic centre of Bukhara, which contains numerous mosques and madrassas, as one of the World Heritage Sites.

 Bukhara functioned as one of the main centres of Persian civilization from its early days in the 6th century BCE.
 The city's architectural and archaeological sites form one of the pillars of Central Asian history and art.
-The region of Bukhara long formed part of the Persian Empire.
+The region of Bukhara had long formed part of the Persian Empire.

-Origin in legends
+Legends

 According to the Iranian epic poem Shahnameh, the city was founded by King Siavash, son of Shah Kai Kavoos, one of the mythical Iranian kings of the Pishdak (Pishdādian) Dynasty.
 He said that he wanted to create this town because of its many rivers, its hot lands, and its location on the silk road.
 As the legend goes, Siāvash was accused by his stepmother Sudabeh of seducing her and even attempting to violate her.
 To test his innocence he underwent trial by fire.
 After emerging unscathed from amidst the flames, he crossed the Oxus River (now the Amu Darya) into Turan.
-The king of Samarkand, Afrasiab, wed his daughter, Ferganiza (Persian: فرنگيس Farangis), to Siavash, and further granted him a vassal kingdom in the Bukhara oasis.
+The king of Samarkand, Afrasiab, to give his daughter, Ferganiza (Persian: فرنگيس Farangis), for Siavash, and further granted him a vassal kingdom in the Bukhara oasis.
 There he built the Ark or Arg (Persian for 'citadel') and the surrounding city.
 Some years later, Siavash was accused of plotting to overthrow his father-in-law and become the king of united Iran and Turan.
 Afrasiab believed this and ordered Siavash's execution in front of Farangis, and buried Siavash's head under the Hay-sellers' Gate.
 In retaliation, King Kai Kavoos sent Rostam, the legendary super-hero, to attack Turan.
 Rostam killed Afrasiab, and took Farangis and Siavash's son, Kay Khusrau, back to Persia.